We may earn income from links in this post. Please read this Disclosure for details.

 In 2019, the mayor of the Halifax Regional Municipality apologized for the demolition and a museum was built.
 Africville is now a National Historic Site of Canada.

 Some foods are unapologetically timeless and best consumed anywhere.
-But if you’re looking for surroundings to match the dish, Henry House, a restaurant in Downtown Halifax near the waterfront, fills the bill.
+But if you’re looking for surroundings to match the dish, Henry House, one of the best restaurants in Halifax fits the bill.

 Built in 1834, Henry House (La Maison Henry) is designated both a National Historic Site of Canada and Nova Scotian Provincial Heritage Property.